Maritime Transportation System (MTS)

 Coordination, leadership, and cooperation are essential to addressing MTS challenges in manner that benefits all MTS users and stakeholders.
 Information must be shared among federal, regional and local agencies, as well as private sector owners and operators.
 MARAD's Marine Transportation System National Advisory Committee (MTSNAC), is a chartered, non-federal body that advises the U.S. Secretary of Transportation on all matters relating to the U.S. maritime transportation system and its seamless integration with other segments of the transportation system, including the viability of the U.S. Merchant Marine.
 The MTSNAC is comprised of dozens of leaders from commercial transportation firms, port and water stakeholders, labor, and Federal, state and local public entities.
 It does not exercise program management responsibilities and makes no decisions directly affecting the programs to which it provides advice, leaving policy and implementation responsibilities to the MARAD Administrator and Department of Transportation.

 The MTSNAC was originally established in 1999 and mandated in 2007 by the Energy Independence and Security Act of 2007.
 The MTSNAC operates in accordance with the provisions of the Federal Advisory Committee Act (FACA).
-For more information, view the MTSNAC Charter or contact the Office of Intermodal System Development.
+For more information, view the MTSNAC Charter or contact the Office of Ports & Waterways.

 Committee on the Maritime Transportation System (CMTS)